oncletom/tax-database/README.md

 If this format is stupid, you have a better one, or there is already an existing one, I would be glad to use that instead.
 I don't want to run this project, but someone has to start something.

+## Contribute
+**Yes, please** do.
+Just [create a new issue](https://github.com/tobiastom/tax-database/issues/new) to start a discussion.
+About whatever you like.
+It would be awesome if it is somehow related to this project. **Thank you**.

 ## Format
 ### Countries
 Each country is defined only once inside the `countries.json` file.
 Inside it there is human readable name and all the different taxes for that particular country.